Kimserey/BlogArchive/20170128_authentication_websharper_jwt.md

 ```

 The hash function will do the following:
 First instantiate `PBKDF2` with the password, requested salt size and iterations.
 The more iterations, the longer It will take to break the password but the longer it will take to verify the password too.
 So the number should balance both.
-Here we use 10000 iterations.
+Here we use `10000 iterations`.
-Once we have that we can extract the salt and the key.
-We convert the number of iterations to byte.
-And combine salt + key + iterations to make the hash.
-Once we have the hash we can then converted to string with Convert.ToBase64String and we will be able to store this hash as text.
+Once we have that we can extract the `salt` and the `key`.
+We convert the number of `iterations` to byte.
+And combine `salt + key + iterations` to make the hash.
+Once we have the hash we can then converted to string with `Convert.ToBase64String` and we will be able to store this hash as text.

 ```
 // Hash password with 10k iterations